How to Create a Solar Powered Kit for IP Security Camera Surveillance Anywhere

-The purpose of this tutorial is to show you how to provide solar power for your IP Camera in areas where no power is available.
+The purpose of this tutorial is to show you how to install a DIY a solar power kit for your IP security camera in locations and areas where no power is available.

 Your Battery is the heart of your solar powered IP Camera system and provides consistent power day and night despite weather conditions.
 The Solar Panel serves to keep the Battery charged on a daily basis.